For the latest COVID information Click Here.

 if you miss a dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 Pregabalin comes in different strength capsules.
 The initial dose may be 25 to 75mg a day and increased to the lowest dose possible to control your pain.
-Usually, doses range from 150mg -600mg per day given in two or three divided doses.
+Usually, doses range from 150mg to 600mg per day given across two or three doses.

 This medicine may be used alone or with other arthritis medicines including:

-The absorption of Pregabalin is affected by certain indigestion/antacid mixtures.
+Pregabalin can be affected by certain indigestion/antacid medicines.

 Tell your doctor if you are taking any other medicines, including medicines that you buy at the chemist, supermarket or health food shop.